nsmith5/website/content/articles/one-month-in-oss.md

 ---

 Roughly one month ago, I left my job to work in open source.
-This is second time open source had a hand in me quitting something big and I'm hoping that this time is the last.
+This is second time open source had a hand in me quitting something big and I think this time is the last.

 ## Leaving academia